Friday the 13th Part III: Production

-Development
+Screenplay

-Initially, one of the earlier drafts for Part III was Ginny (Amy Steel) from the previous film being sent to a psychiatric hospital and confined there.
+Initially, one of the earlier drafts for Part III was Ginny Field (Amy Steel) from the previous film Friday the 13th Part 2 being sent to a psychiatric hospital and confined there.
 Suffering from the events of Part 2, she eventually finds out that Jason Voorhees survived from his wound and tracks her down to the hospital, murdering the staff and other patients at the hospital.
+Another proposed concept focused on Ginny who began learning self-defense and returned to college after surviving her ordeal in the previous film.
+After finding Paul Holt (John Furey)'s corpse inside her dormitory, she and Ted Bowen (Stu Charno) prepare to track down Voorhees and face him in a final confrontation.
 At the time, Steel turned down the role due to her involvement in other projects, resulting in significant script changes.
 Steel recalled: "They really wanted me for Part III.
 They didn't have a script, but they were just going to show me some sort of outline.
 Then my agents got involved, and I don't know if it was a money issue or a script issue, but I didn't do it."

-Screenwriter Ron Kurz, who had written Part II, was offered to draft a screenplay, but also turned the project down.
+Screenwriter Ron Kurz, who had written Part 2, was offered to draft a screenplay, but also turned the project down.
 Husband-and-wife screenwriting duo Martin Kitrosser and Carol Watson instead were hired to write the screenplay for Part III, completing the first draft.
+Kitrosser had served as a script supervisor on the previous two films.
 Paramount subsequently brought in Petru Popescu to alter the screenplay and make it "more sinister and menacing."
 Though the final filmed version of the script contained significant contributions from Popescu, he remained uncredited.

 The script for Part III called for Jason to wear a mask to cover his face, having worn a bag over his head in Part 2; this mask would become a trademark for the character, and one instantly recognizable in popular culture in the years to come.

 Casting

-Screenwriter Popescu said casting was based on looks rather than talent, and recalled that his vision of the characters was at significant odds with the cast chosen by director Steve Miner.
+Screenwriter Popescu said casting was based on looks rather than talent and recalled that his vision of the characters was at significant odds with the cast chosen by director Steve Miner.
 Dana Kimmel was cast in the lead role of Chris Higgins after Miner had become aware of her involvement in Sweet Sixteen, another slasher film she had appeared in with Bo Hopkins and Susan Strasberg.
-Tracie Savage, who had previously worked as a child actor, was offered the role through her agent.
-Larry Zerner was discovered by casting directors while walking along a street, and was offered the role of Shelly.
+Tracie Savage, who had previously worked as a child actor, was offered the role of Debbie Klein through her agent.
+Larry Zerner was discovered by casting directors while walking along a street and was offered the role of Shelly.
 For the role of Jason Voorhees, Miner cast British stuntman Richard Brooker.